metacode-io/ex-rose-tree/README.md

 Additional functionality and work to explore adding include:

 * Tree diffing and merging algorithms
-* Multiple cursor support (ie: multiple, concurrent contexts on a Zipper)
+* Multiple cursor support (i.e.: multiple, concurrent contexts on a Zipper)
 * LiveBook examples
 * Visualizations of the many traversal functions
 * Improvements to the generators